lipku/livetalking-doc/docs/source/quickstart.md

 ## 2. Quick Start
 - Download the models
 Download the models required for running wav2lip.
+Link: <https://pan.quark.cn/s/83a750323ef0>
-Link: <https://pan.baidu.com/s/1yOsQ06-RIDTJd3HFCw4wtA> Password: ltua Copy wav2lip256.pth to the "models" folder of this project and rename it to wav2lip.pth;
+Copy wav2lip256.pth to the "models" folder of this project and rename it to wav2lip.pth;
 Extract wav2lip256_avatar1.tar.gz and copy the entire folder to the "data/avatars" folder of this project.
 - Run